timescale/templates/finance/README.md

 The [main.sql](./main.sql)  load all features in the order, or you can choose to load:

-* [ticks.sql](./ticks.sql) setup the `ticks` hypertable with compression settings and add continuous aggregates and utility view to track `ohlcv_1m` and `ohlcv_1h`.
+* [schema.sql](./schema.sql) setup the `schema` hypertable with compression settings and add continuous aggregates and utility view to track `ohlcv_1m` and `ohlcv_1h`.

+* [caggs_candlesticks.sql](./caggs_candlesticks.sql) will create Hierarchical Continuous
+Aggregates with the `candlestick_agg` function to track minute, hourly, dayly and monthly.

 * [track_last_symbol_price](./track_last_symbol_price.sql) will track `last`
  `last_price` on `symbols` table too.

-* [pairs.sql](./pairs.sql) allows you to `track_pairs` of trades and pipe it `ticks` back to `ticks` table.
+* [pairs.sql](./pairs.sql) allows you to `track_pairs` of trades and pipe it `schema` back to `schema` table.

 * [cleanup.sql](./cleanup.sql) will remove all structures from the DB.

-For creating a concise, informative README.md in markdown style that guides users through setting up the finance segment focusing on the ticks file, here is a draft:
+For creating a concise, informative README.md in markdown style that guides users through setting up the finance segment focusing on the schema file, here is a draft:

 ---

 # Finance Setup

-This guide provides a step-by-step walkthrough for setting up the finance segment using the TimescaleDB [ticks.sql](./ticks.sql) file.
+This guide provides a step-by-step walkthrough for setting up the finance segment using the TimescaleDB [schema.sql](./schema.sql) file.
 The file is designed to manage and analyze financial market data effectively.

 ## Prerequisites